 For a band to not only last beyond 30 years together but keep scaling more imposing heights, it’s going to need a sense of purpose.
-In the case of The Woggles, the seasoned garage rockers past that milestone with a renewed rallying cry to move ever forward, despite being rocked recently by the death of their lead guitar player Flesh Hammer aka Jeff Walls..
+In the case of The Woggles, the seasoned garage rockers passed that milestone with a renewed rallying cry to move ever forward!

-Currently The Woggles have several friends filling in on guitar, including Graham Day (The Prisoners, Solar Flares, Thee Mighty Caesars) and Shane Pringle (Tiger!
-Tiger!, Bad Spell) while the band looks for a new permanent member.
+The Woggles now feature a two-guitar attack with Graham Day (The Prisoners, Solar Flares, Thee Mighty Caesars) and Shane Pringle (Tiger!
+Tiger!, Bad Spell) on the 6 strings with Shane occasionally doubling up on saxophone!

 “The band is not as much an institution as a way of life,” says frontman “The Professor” Mighty Manfred.
 “The main thing is to keep swimming, cause the shark has got to keep moving.”

 The band continues to feature the sock-it-to-them rhythm section of bassist Buzz Hagstrom and drummer Dan Eletxro, both also sometime members of savage English rockers Graham Day & The Gaolers.

 “Alan Freed once said that ‘Rock and roll is a river of music that has absorbed many streams,’” quotes Manfred.
 “The Woggles drink from its many tributaries, from early rock and roll and R&B to ’60s garage rock, British Invasion, ’60s soul and forward.”